softwaresaved/esrc-software-study/Src/ESRC.md

 | University of Southampton            | Sch of Economic, Social & Political Sci | 01/10/17 | 30/09/27 | 14,988,643 |
 | University College London            | Epidemiology and Public Health          | 01/10/20 | 30/09/26 |  1,453,720 |

-We can do a time line plot.
-From this we can see that certain organisations get different trenches of funding before the original award has expired.
+We can do a time line plot for awards that have *Doctoral Training* in their titles.
+From this, we can see that certain organisations get different trenches of funding before the original award has expired.

 ![](ESRC_files/figure-gfm/active_DTPs_graph-1.png)<!-- -->